White Nights Residency, 2019

 During the month of June 2019, I lived in a small community on the west coast of Finland: Kristinestad | Kristiinankaupunki as an artist in residence at the White Nights Residency.
 Aptly named for the lengthened hours of daylight in midsummer, the long days and short nights encouraged a very productive month of creating alongside 4 other residents.
 During this period of focused creativity: I foraged plants from the forests, fields, and coastline; dyed natural fibres; and, referencing the traditional Raanu method of weaving, created a "map" using the regionally-derived colours.

-I attended this residency with the assistance of the Canada Council for the Arts.
+I acknowledge the support of the Canada Council for the Arts, assisting my attendance at this residency.